RyanO-K/CEN3031_Team_Azul/README.md

 React-Spring – Used for moon and cloud parallax displayed on the home page ​
 Google Sign-in – Used as an alternative way for users to sign up/in

+Axios HTTP Requests - Used to send information back and forth from the client to the server